Mufabo/Policy-Gradient-Flappy-Bird/README.md

 The output is the probability of flapping given the input state.

-Here's the graph of survival time vs number of episodes during training, with logarithmic scale in y:
+Here's the graph of survival time vs number of episodes during training, with logarithmic scale in y, and the orange line indicating the per-batch median score:

 ![Training Graph](training-graph.png)